The 20 Best Mitochondrial Complex 1 Deficiency Doctors Near Me

 Paris, FR

-Agnes Rotig practices in Paris, France.
+Agnes Rotig practices practicing medicine in Paris, France.
 Ms. Rotig is rated as an Elite expert by MediFind in the treatment of Mitochondrial Complex 1 Deficiency.
-Her top areas of expertise are Mitochondrial Complex 1 Deficiency, Leigh Syndrome, Lactic Acidosis, and Sengers Syndrome.
+She is also highly rated in 22 other conditions, according to our data.
+Her clinical expertise encompasses Leigh Syndrome, Mitochondrial Complex 1 Deficiency, Lactic Acidosis, and Sengers Syndrome.

 Elite in Mitochondrial Complex 1 Deficiency